The Name ‘Anti’ in the Book of Mormon

 Unta' that means followers of, or religious followers of.

+To me, this seems to make the most sense.
 If you use this or research this further, please attribute the finding to Dr. Hauck.